gwcoffey/gwcoffey.com/hugo/content/posts/2023-11-16-priscilla/index.md

 It has a perfect ending.
 It is so gentle and soft-spoken, and at the same time triumphant and deeply moving.
 In a way it subverts a Coppola trope, to great effect.
 (It is also a *small* ending, simple and humane.
 A moment every living person can identify with.
 I love this kind of thing.)
 It reminds me of *Romeo and Juliet* (but with divorce in place of suicide).
 A young woman let down by family, church, and state, taking the reins of her own life.
 Just like Juliet, Priscilla takes the reins so discretely you may not even notice she's done it at first.
 It is quiet and understated, but there is real heroism there.

 (N.B.
 I don't mean to imply that suicide is heroic.
 I think Shakespeare, operating in the Roman tradition, meant it to be.
-But with classic Shakespearean brilliance, her also meant us to be horrified by it.
+But with classic Shakespearean brilliance, he also meant us to be horrified by it.
 But what *I* find heroic is Juliet's self-actualization—"Go in, and tell my lady I am gone…"—despite the sad and tragic ending she ultimately chose for herself.)

 I loved this film.
 It is a beautifully delineated boundary between the thing and the not-thing.
 And like all things well told, *I* can't tell you what that *thing* is, any more than I can effectively describe Snoopy to someone who's never seen him.
 Coppola tells us what she wants to say in the only way it can be said.